 This completes the proof of Theorem~\ref{mainthm}.
-The last step, i.e. proof of Lemma~\ref{Hchar}, could also be accomplished in a less explicit way, by invoking the construction of Theorem~\ref{compthm}; the map $P$ mapping $\rho_\phi$ to its conjugate can be chosen be equal to $P= $, satisfying the only obstacle, $P\overline{P}=I$.
+The last step, i.e. the proof of Lemma~\ref{Hchar}, could also be accomplished in a less explicit way, by invoking the construction of Theorem~\ref{compthm}; the matrix $P$ mapping $\rho_\phi$ to its conjugate can be chosen to be equal to $P= $, satisfying the only condition, $P\overline{P}=I$.
 In particular this approach allows to prove a more general version of Lemma~\ref{Hchar} which does not require $4∣ n$.